-Under the Regulations, access may be given to named law enforcement agencies in the UK, and other EEA countries through the National Crime Agency.
+Under the Regulations, access may only be given to named law enforcement agencies in the UK, and other EEA countries through the National Crime Agency.

-Some parties have expressed concern that “persons with legitimate interest with respect to money laundering, terrorist financing…[etc.]” (e.g. NGOs or investigative journalists) could challenge the scope of the Regulations as this wording is included in the original EU Directive.
-When a similar trust register was created in France, in was initially announced that this would be made public, until this was held to be incompatible with other rights in French law.
+Some parties have expressed concern that “persons with a legitimate interest with respect to money laundering, terrorist financing…[etc.]” (e.g. NGOs or investigative journalists) could challenge the scope of the Regulations as this wording is included in the original EU Directive.
+When a similar trust register was created in France, it was initially announced that this would be made public, until this was held to be incompatible with other rights in French law.
 Moreover, it would seem unlikely that wider public access would be permissible under European data protection laws, especially once these are strengthened by the General Data Protection Regulation coming into force next year.

 Having said that, the draft EU Fifth Anti-Money Laundering Directive (5AML) does include a proposal to make all beneficial ownership registers "public" to a greater degree, so the progress of this will need to be monitored.
 Specifically 5AML proposes that access to data on beneficial owners of trusts will be freely accessible to the authorities and regulated professionals.
 In most respects, this level of access is already envisaged by the Regulations currently in force, but it remains to be seen whether "persons with a legitimate interest" will cause the scope to be expanded in due course.